ScalaGameDev/awesome-scala/README.md

 ## Graphical User Interfaces

 * [ScalaFX](http://www.scalafx.org/) - Scala DSL for creating Graphical User Interfaces that sits on top of JavaFX.
+* [youi](https://github.com/outr/youi) - Next generation user interface and application development in Scala.js for web, mobile, and desktop.
+Currently has support for a 2D API; WebGL may be added later.

 ## Wrappers for Engines and Libraries